kstenerud/concise-encoding/cbe-specification.md

 ### Comment

 Comments are string metadata that may accompany a document.
 A comment contains the UTF-8 representation of a string WITHOUT a byte order mark (BOM).
+A decoder is free to discard or preserve comments.

-Comments must only contain printable characters, and whitespace characters that do not induce a line change (u+000a, u+000b, u+000c, u+000d, etc are not allowed).
+Comments must only contain printable characters, and valid UTF-8 whitespace characters that do not induce a line change (u+000a, u+000b, u+000c, u+000d, etc are not allowed).
 The length field contains the byte length (length in octets), NOT the character length.

     [92] [Length] [Octet 0] ...
 [Octet (Length-1)]

-A decoder is not required to preserve comments.

 Example:

-    [92 30 53 70 65 63 69 61 6C 20 63 61 73 65] = Special case
+    [92 01 01 42 75 67 20 23 39 35 35 31 32 3a 20 53 79 73 74 65 6d 20 66
+     61 69 6c 73 20 74 6f 20 73 74 61 72 74 20 6f 6e 20 61 72 6d 36 34 20
+     75 6e 6c 65 73 73 20 42 20 6c 61 74 63 68 20 69 73 20 73 65 74]
+    = Bug #95512: System fails to start on arm64 unless B latch is set